cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### unbonding-delegation

-The `unbonding-delegation` command allow user to query unbonding delegations for an individual delegator on an individual validator.
+The `unbonding-delegation` command allows users to query unbonding delegations for an individual delegator on an individual validator.

 Usage: